code-with-amitk/Code-examples/python/pandas/pd-series-dataframes.md

 ## What is pandas?
 This library for processing and analyzing real world data.
 Usages:
-a. parsing multiple file formats
+- parsing multiple file formats
-b. converting input data table into a NumPy matrix
+- converting input data table into a NumPy matrix

-## 1-D and 2-D Arrays/Data
-### 1-D data (also called series)
+## 1-D data (also called series)
 - A Series is created through the pd.Series constructor(Takes keyword arguments).
   - data = Specifies the elements of the Series     //1st kwarg
   - dtype (same as numpy arrays)                    //2nd kwarg for manual casting